A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

 \subsection{The Volume-of-Fluid method for compressible liquids}

-The VOF method~\cite{hirt1981volume,scardovelli1999direct} tracks a characteristic function, \(\chi(\vec{x},t)\), which is advected by the fluid velocity, \(\vec{u}\), following Eq.~(\ref{eqn:characVoF}). \(\chi=1\) in the reference phase (i.e., liquid phase in the present work) and \(\chi=0\) in the other phase (i.e., gas phase).

-The volume fraction, \(C\), represents the volume occupied by the reference fluid in a cell with respect to the total cell volume, \(V_0\).
-That is,
+The VOF method~\cite{hirt1981volume,scardovelli1999direct} advects a characteristic function, \(\chi(\vec{x},t)\), with the fluid velocity, \(\vec{u}\), following Eq.~(\ref{eqn:characVoF}). \(\chi=1\) in the reference phase (i.e., liquid phase in the present work) and \(\chi=0\) in the other phase (i.e., gas phase).
+The volume fraction, \(C = \frac{1}{V_0}\iiint_{V_0} \chi dV\), represents the volume occupied by the reference fluid in a cell with respect to the total cell volume, \(V_0\).

-The advection of Eq.~(\ref{eqn:characVoF}) is performed using the algorithm and VOF tools proposed in Baraldi et al.~\cite{baraldi2014mass}.
+The advection of Eq.~(\ref{eqn:characVoF}) is performed by extending the algorithm and VOF tools proposed in Baraldi et al.~\cite{baraldi2014mass} to compressible liquids with phase change.
 A three-step split advection algorithm is implemented, consisting of an Eulerian Implicit, an Eulerian Algebraic and a Lagrangian Explicit steps (EI-EA-LE algorithm).
 Details about this algorithm and its extension to compressible liquids are explained in the following paragraphs and shown in Eqs.~(\ref{eqn:EILEcomp}),~(\ref{eqn:EILEcorrection}) and~(\ref{eqn:EIEALEsteps}).

-Compared to the original EI-EA-LE method proposed by Scardovelli et al.~\cite{scardovelli2002marker}, the algorithm presented in~\cite{baraldi2014mass} is wisp-free and mass-conserving to machine-error precision for incompressible flows.
-Yet, numerical errors exist and are bounded by the accuracy to which \(\nabla\cdot\vec{u}=0\) is satisfied and other errors introduced by the geometrical operations of the VOF method.
+Compared to the original EI-EA-LE method proposed by Scardovelli et al.~\cite{scardovelli2002marker}, the algorithm from Baraldi et al.~\cite{baraldi2014mass} is wisp-free and mass-conserving to machine-error precision for incompressible flows.
+Yet, numerical errors exist and are bounded by the accuracy to which \(\nabla\cdot\vec{u}=0\) is satisfied and other errors introduced by the geometrical operations of the VOF method, which can be expected to increase when the liquid structure is under-resolved.